quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion_window:
 : Maximum number of bytes-in-flight that may be sent.

-recovery_start_time:
+congestion_recovery_start_time:
-: The time when QUIC first detects a loss, causing it to enter recovery.
-  When a packet sent after this time is acknowledged, QUIC exits recovery.
+: The time when QUIC first detects congestion due to loss or ECN, causing it to enter congestion recovery.
+When a packet sent after this time is acknowledged, QUIC exits congestion recovery.

 ssthresh:
 : Slow start threshold in bytes.
 When the congestion window is below ssthresh,